FREQUENTLY ASKED QUESTIONS (FAQs)

 What is the application process like?

 After initial discussions with the GMI Home Office about missionary service you may decide you are ready to apply.
 At this point you will be sent an application to fill out.
-Upon returning it to the GMI Home Office, we will send out reference forms to the people you provide on the application, and we will conduct a criminal background check.
+Upon returning it to the GMI Home Office, we will send out reference forms to the people you provide on the application and will conduct a criminal background check.
 Upon a satisfactory review of your application, it will be sent to the GMI Board and a time will be set for you to interview with the board which meets three times a year.

 If there are any questions about your application, the GMI Home Office will contact you to clarify any issues which may arise.
 Once the board accepts your application, you are a missionary candidate and will begin the fundraising process!